franckLdx/fs_cli/README.md

 # What's new
-fs_cli uses recent std lib but it is tested with deno 1.3.x to 1.11.x
+fs_cli uses recent std lib but it is tested with deno 1.11.x If you use older deno relesae, try fs-cli@0.7.12.

-## 0.7.13
+## 1.0.00
   * use std lib std@0.98.0, cliffy@v0.19.1

 ## 0.7.12